eduvpn/documentation/2FA.md

 ## Recovery

-If a user lost their second factor credentials, they can be removed through the "admin".
+If a user lost their second factor credentials, 2FA can be removed through the "admin" for that user.

 If an administrator is enrolled for OTP, is the only administrator and loses their secret, the enrollment can be cancelled removing the OTP enrollment in